Sun Yat-sen Memorial Hall

 Bronze Statue of Sun Yat-sen

 Stepping into the area from the south gate, you can first catch sight of a Bronze Statue of Sun.
-It’s 5.5 meters (18 yards) high and 3.9 kg (8.6 pounds).
+It’s 5.5 meters (18 feet) high and 3,900 kg (3.8 long tons).
 The statue is shaped from the pose in which Sun was making a speech in Sun Yat-sen University.
 Under the Bronze Statue is the supporting foundation made of white granite which was carved with the content of one of Sun’s important written works.

 The Octagonal and Ancient Palace Style Main Building